 Getting your work published by us is actually nowhere near as tough as you’d think.
 This is a result of a couple of things – including our editorial independence from the Guild, our commitment to working closely with our writers, and our guiding principle to publish a diverse range of voices in keeping with the wide scope of the UWA student body.

-You can also join our Pelican Writers’ Group, and if you’re graphically inclined, our Artists’ Group.
+You can (and should) also join our Pelican Contributors Group for 2019.
 By doing so, you opt in to a whole heap of opportunities, updates, free stuff, and charming posts by the editors.
 It’s probably the best first step to getting involved.

 If you’re wondering what kind of content gets published, well, that’s tough.
 Whether you’re talking form, style, or topic, our ambit is vast.
 So long as it is 100% free of anything so nasty as hate-speech, slurs or any other kind of derogatory language, then we’re rolling.
 Want to write an opinion piece on Australian politics?
 Sick.
 Draw a comic about living with mental illness?
 Hell yes.
 Road-test different Subway stores about Perth?
 Hash out some poetry, short fiction, or speculative oral history?
 Or perhaps make like an Onion writer, pull on your investigative journalism gloves, have a chat with someone for an interview?
 We are dancing for days.
 Whether it’s writing for play, or writing with purpose: consider us keen.